Table of Contents

 Harry Potter shops in Oxford

 Broad Street encompasses all kinds of shops, cafes and restaurants but it’s recently become a hotspot for fans of Harry Potter in Oxford.
-Head to the Shop of Secrets to rummage for wands, sorting hats, cuddly owls and more.
+Head to the House of Wonders to rummage for wands, sorting hats, cuddly owls and more.

 Where to refuel